busterjs/buster-docs/modules/buster-format.rst

     attempt is made to find the function name by looking at the function's ``toString()`` representation.

-.. function:: buster.format.ascii.func(func)
+.. function:: format.ascii.func(func)

     Formats a function like ``"function [name]() {}"``.
-The name is retrieved from :func:`buster.format.ascii.functionName`.
+The name is retrieved from :func:`format.ascii.functionName`.

-.. function:: buster.format.ascii.array(array)
+.. function:: format.ascii.array(array)

-    Formats an array as ``"[item1, item2, item3]"`` where each item is formatted with :func:`buster.format.ascii`.
-Circular references are
-    represented in the resulting string as ``"[Circular]"``.
+    Formats an array as ``"[item1, item2, item3]"`` where each item is formatted with :func:`format.ascii`.
+Circular references are represented in the resulting string as ``"[Circular]"``.

-.. function:: buster.format.ascii.object(object)
+.. function:: format.ascii.object(object)

-    Formats all properties of the object with :func:`buster.format.ascii`.
+    Formats all properties of the object with :func:`format.ascii`.
 If the object can be fully represented in 80 characters, it's formatted in one line.
 Otherwise, it's nicely indented over as many lines as necessary.
     Circular references are represented by ``"[Circular]"``.

     Objects created with custom constructors will be formatted as ``"[ConstructorName] { ... }"``.
-Set the
-    :attr:`buster.format.excludeConstructors` property to control what
-    constructors are included in the output like this.
+Set the :attr:`format.excludeConstructors` property to control what constructors are included in the output like this.

-.. function:: buster.format.ascii.element(element)
+.. function:: format.ascii.element(element)

     Formats a DOM element as HTML source.
 The tag name is represented in lower-case and all attributes and their values are included.
 The element's content is included, up to 20 characters.
 If the length exceeds 20 characters, it's truncated with a ``"[...]"``.

-.. function:: buster.format.ascii.constructorName(object)
+.. function:: format.ascii.constructorName(object)

     Attempts to guess the name of the constructor that created the object.
-It does so by getting the name of ``object.constructor`` using :func:`buster.format.ascii.functionName`.
+It does so by getting the name of ``object.constructor`` using :func:`format.ascii.functionName`.
 If a name is found,
-    :attr:`buster.format.excludeConstructors` is consulted.
-If the constructor
-    name matches any of these elements, an empty string is returned, otherwise the name is returned.
+    :attr:`format.excludeConstructors` is consulted.
+If the constructor name matches any of these elements, an empty string is returned, otherwise the name is returned.

 Properties
 ==========

-.. attribute:: buster.format.quoteStrings
+.. attribute:: format.quoteStrings

     Default: ``true``